MobilityData/gtfs-validator/README.md

 * [Use cases](usecase) - Business logic
 * [Adapters](adapter) - Convertors (e.g., parsers and exporters)
 * [application/cli-app](application/cli-app) - The main command-line application
+* [application/web-app/react-client](application/web-app/react-client) - The local web ui as a React project
-* [application/web-app](application/web-app) - The web app implementation of the application that relies on SpringBoot framework
+* [application/web-app/spring-server](application/web-app/spring-server) - The implementation of the application that relies on SpringBoot framework

 # Tests